enkidevs/curriculum/Python/Data Structures/there-is-more-to-copying.md

 # 1

 ```
-To create a **deep** copy (instead of pointing to the same object, the new reference points to a different memory where the new exact copy of an object is stored):
+To create a **deep** copy (instead of pointing to the same memory location, the new reference points to a completely different memory where an exact copy of an object is stored):
 ```python
 from copy import deepcopy
 #...